-Psoriasis can be difficult to diagnose because it often looks similar to other skin diseases such as rashes, eczema or fungal infections.
-Be sure to visit your best rated dermatologist in Manhattan NYC to get a proper diagnosis.
+Psoriasis can be difficult to diagnose because it often looks similar to other skin diseases such as rashes, eczema, or fungal infections.

 Psoriasis is incurable at this point in time, but there are a number of treatment options and combinations that can reduce outbreaks and keep the condition from interfering with your day-to-day life.
 These include: